Education and Training Benefit Q&As

 If your program is approved, funding will cover the tuition and mandatory fees.
 The amount is rounded up to the nearest $5,000.
 For example, if your program costs $8,700, you will receive $10,000.

-Just like other Formal Programs, you will be required to submit a Monitoring Form (VAC1550) and a proof of completion when the program ends to avoid being overpaid.
+As with all other approved Formal Programs plans, you will be required to submit a Monitoring Form (VAC1550) and a proof of completion at the end of the program to prevent being in an overpayment.

-1. What kind of program/course qualifies for Short Course funding?
+1. What kind of programs and courses qualify for Short Course funding?

 To qualify for Short Course funding, a course must be: